aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Photos should be served through CDN URLs.

+### Photo upload validation

+Profile photo upload validation must happen before a photo becomes visible.

+MVP accepted image formats:

+* JPEG
+* PNG
+* WebP

+HEIC/HEIF may be accepted only if the backend converts it into a supported delivery format before saving it as a profile photo.

+The following are not valid profile photos in MVP:

+* GIF
+* Animated images
+* Videos
+* Stickers
+* Documents
+* Corrupt or unreadable image files
+* Non-image files

+Maximum original file size is configurable.

+MVP default maximum original file size:

+`10 MB`

+Minimum image resolution is configurable.

+MVP default minimum image resolution:

+`600x600 pixels`

+Duplicate active photos for the same profile should be rejected when file hash or normalized image hash is available.

+A photo becomes visible only after:

+* The original image passes validation.
+* The original image is stored in object storage.
+* Required variants are generated and stored.
+* The ProfilePhoto record is created successfully.

+Required MVP variants:

+* Thumbnail
+* Blurred preview

+If upload validation fails:

+* Do not create a visible ProfilePhoto.
+* Do not count the failed upload toward active photo limits.
+* Show a retry/error message to the user.

+If required variant generation fails:

+* Do not create a visible ProfilePhoto.
+* Do not count the failed upload toward active photo limits.
+* Clean up partially stored media or mark it for cleanup.
+* Ask the user to retry.

+Telegram file IDs may be used only as temporary upload transport references.

+The system source of truth is the stored MediaAsset in object storage.

+MVP does not include automated NSFW detection, face detection, liveness checks, or identity verification.

+Photo moderation is report/admin-based in MVP.

 ### Photo count

 A complete profile must have at least 2 visible photos.